-➤ Principle 2 Oversight of Third Parties
+Principle 2 Oversight of Third Parties

 The following third parties are related to the calculation and publication of JBA TIBOR.
-The JBA TIBOR Operational Rules, etc. and the Guidelines on Outsourcing JBA TIBOR Calculation/Publication Operations ("Outsourcing Guidelines") stipulate policies and procedures for JBATA's management or supervision of third parties and the following steps have been taken.
+The JBA TIBOR Operational Rules, the JBA TIBOR Code of Conduct and the Guidelines on Outsourcing JBA TIBOR Calculation/Publication Operations ("Outsourcing Guidelines") stipulate policies and procedures for JBATA's management or supervision of third parties and the following steps have been taken.